sokqa/reptile-riddles-e2e-test/exploratory_testing/exploratory_charter.md

 Points of interest in each functionality:
 - Review of user stories
-    - Do user stories satisfactorily describe the functionality?
+    - Do user stories satisfactorily describe the feature?
 Should any be added?
     - Are they suitable for testing?
 Can we test against them?
 - Review of current state
-    - 3 main observations
+    - Observations / recommendations
     - Release readiness score on the scale of 1-10

 ## Next Steps